Jip-Hop/sedunlocksrv-pba/README.md

 ## Configuring specific keymaps on the console

-You can use specifice keymaps.
-Need build with varible environment KEYMAP.
-Per exemple KEYMAP=fr-latin9
+To use specific keymaps, build with the KEYMAP environment variable set.
+For example: `KEYMAP=fr-latin9`.

 ## Using other forks of `sedutil`